Kajal-Yadav31/ResumeGenerator/README.md

 2. Navigate to the project directory: `cd ResumeGenerator`
 3. Install dependencies: `pip install -r requirements.txt`

-## Docker Setup

-### Prerequisites
-- Docker installed on your machine.
-You can download and install Docker from [here](https://www.docker.com/get-started).

-### Running the project

-1) To Build and Start the Docker Container :
-    `docker-compose up -d`

-2) Apply Migrations :
-   ` docker-compose exec web python manage.py migrate`

-3) Create a Superuser :to access admin panel `docker-compose exec web python manage.py createsuperuser`

 ### Usage
 - Access the application at `http://localhost:8000/` in your web browser.